-Fig. 5..
-Picture showing persons from the State Forest Department and the owner of the house at the time of breaking the floor to expose the network of rat holes, the shelter of Monocled Cobra Naja kaouthia in the house (Nk) at Bongalgaon.
+Fig. 5.
+Picture showing persons from the State Forest Department and the owner of the house at the time of breaking the floor to expose the network of rat holes - the shelter of Monocled Cobra (Naja kaouthia) in the house (Nk) at Bongalgaon.

-On the 25th Oct.’23 the cemented earthen floor of one room was broken and all the inter connected rat holes were exposed in presence of the forest dept. persons viz.
-Mr. Jitu Hazarika, Ms. Minati Deori, Mr. Ranjan Kumar Gogoi, Ms. Lipika Das and Mr. Sunil Sonowal (Fig. 5).
+On the 25th Oct.’23 the cemented earthen floor of one room was broken and all the inter connected rat holes were exposed in presence of the Forest Department personnel, namely Mr. Jitu Hazarika, Ms. Minati Deori, Mr. Ranjan Kumar Gogoi, Ms. Lipika Das and Mr. Sunil Sonowal (Fig. 5).

 2.4.
 Egg shells and Juveniles :

-A cluster of 24 empty eggshells was un recovered (Fig. 6).
-In the afternoon of the day two more Cobra hatchlings (6th and 7th) were rescued.
-The floor of the 2nd room was also broken on the 26th Oct. but neither adult nor juvenile cobra could be rescued and no more egg shell cluster recovered.
-Altogether 7 (seven) hatchlings could be recorded out of which three escaped to the surroundings and four were rescued and released through the forest department.
-The linear measurement and weight of the 24 egg shells were recorded (Fig. 7).
+A cluster of 24 empty eggshells was recovered (Fig. 6).
+In the afternoon of the same day two more cobra hatchlings (6th and 7th) were rescued.
+The floor of the second room was also broken on 26th October, but neither the adult nor juvenile cobras could be rescued, and no more egg shell cluster recovered.
+Altogether seven hatchlings were recorded, of which three escaped into the surroundings and four were rescued and released through the Forest Department.
+The linear measurements and weights of the 24 egg shells were recorded (Fig. 7).

-The four Monocled Cobra juveniles were photographed and colouration and markings of the head and neck were noted before release.
-The juveniles were released in the wild under the supervision of the authorized persons of Forest Range office, Dibrugarh (State Forest Department, Govt. of Assam) in the Jokai Reserved Forest at a point (27.3918, 94.9322) adjacent of the Jokai Forest Beat Office.
+The four Monocled Cobra juveniles were photographed, and colouration and markings of the head and neck were noted before release.
+The juveniles were released into the wild under the supervision of authorized personnel from the Forest Range Office, Dibrugarh (State Forest Department, Government of Assam) in the Jokai Reserved Forest at a point (27.3918, 94.9322) adjacent of the Jokai Forest Beat Office.

 3. results and discussion